mroll/blog.staqjs.com/index.md

 **2020-08-09**

 In the first half of 2020, I built three web applications.
 They all used the same stack: React and Firebase.
-The combination of these two tools is the fastest way I know of for building out prototypes for web applications.
+The combination of these two tools is the fastest way I know how to build out prototypes for web app ideas.

 But I noticed something frustrating while building these three projects.
 I had to write a bunch of the same code for each one.
 In fact, I found myself straight up copying files from the first project to the other two.
 And the code I was copying was code that has to exist in one form or another in just about every web application out there: components and logic for handling users, helper functions for interacting with the database, backend logic for managing subscription billing, and standard components like the landing page and footer.